marcokruger2020cos/2021COSPROJECT/README.md

 Aestetics edited and chosen by me the theme was cyperpunk.

 It has been play tested by multiple play testers as well as versioned with input from players.
 Feedback from players have been taken into account to improve player usability IE) making it easier to see text.
+Making it harder to score.
+C2021 by Marco Kruger